PaceWalker14/PaceWalker14/README.md

 ---

 <div align="center">

-**💬 "Code is like humor.
+**"Code is like humor.
 When you have to explain it, it's bad." – Cory House**

 </div>